shivang-jnv/crud-postgres/README.md

 # Simple CRUD App

-This is a basic Node.js CRUD (Create, Read, Update, Delete) API using Express and PostgreSQL.
+This is a basic Node.js CRUD API using Express and PostgreSQL.

 ## Features